 - Link options such as target _blank

-Attentive users of Gutenberg know that there is already a block called "Button".
-However, the new "Buttons" option offers significantly more options:
+Attentive users of Gutenberg will know that there is already a block called “Button”.
+However, the new “Buttons” option offers significantly more options:

-Note: WordPress 5.4 was originally supposed to have a new Navigation block to insert a navigation menu in the content of a page or post.
+Note: WordPress 5.4 was originally supposed to have a new Navigation block to insert a navigation menu into the content of a page or post.
 However, this adjustment has been postponed to a later date.

 Screen: Welcome to the block editor